READERS>> How could anyone not believe the awesome news that Jesus is the savior of ALL mankind?

 - Most think that after death you go to Heaven or Hell.
 However, very few know that Hades is temporal, while the Lake of Fire is the final judgment for fallen angels.

-- Biblical Restorationist fellowship can be very difficult if not impossible to find.
+- Biblical Christian Universalist fellowship can be very difficult if not impossible to find.
 Furthermore, few want to join a movement without a local presence.

 - True Christian faith will never stand as a peer with the religions of the world.
 True Christian faith stands alone as radical stance by definition and so has a high cost.